 To help us investigate those kind of issues and be sure they will not happen anymore in the future, we need to inspect the raw content of your email.

 1. Open one of the emails you sent among your 'Sent mails' in Gmail

 2. Click the down arrow next to Reply, at the top of the message pane and select Show Original.

-3. Copy this original content or save it as a text file and send it to email@example.com
+3. Copy this original content or save it as a text file and send it on this form

 - a screenshot of your draft